How do I get started?

 - Login to our workspace (named

 Sourcegraph).
-If you don’t have an account, post in #it-tech-ops or request one during login.
+If you don’t have an account, post in #it-tech-ops to have it assigned in Okta.

 - Look at all the Team Spaces and join whichever ones are relevant to you.
 Learn more about Team Spaces here.

 View the Sales/CE team space which contains dashboards such as the instance overview to understand event-level managed instance data.

 Amplitude is a product analytics tool specializing in turning event data into actionable insights and dashboards.
 Amplitude lets you analyze funnels, user flows, retention and more.